sawhney17/logseq-schrodinger/README.md

 ## Issues

 See the [open issues](https://github.com/sawhney17/logseq-schrodinger/issues) for a full list of proposed features (and known issues).

+### What works

+- Local Hugo links (but Logseq uses one folder for everything, so Hugo does too)
+- Block refs(!) — On conversion the block is pulled from the other location
+- Images
+- Basic Markdown styling (including highlighting!)

+### What is known to *not* work

+- Indentation Logseq ➡ Hugo is still a work-in-progress

 <p align="right">(<a href="#top">back to top</a>)</p>